 This free service is run by a racehorse owner who was previously a horse racing journalist and has also been a bookmaker.
 He only posts betting tips and lays that he bets on himself.
 We sometimes tweet screenshots of his winnings to prove that point.
 That matters because 99.9% of tipsters are charlatans.

 The worst of them do it to earn money from subscribers via their websites or telephone services and the others are wage-earning newspaper or television sports journalists.
 None of them can ply their trade without charging a fee, because their advice loses money.
 Most of those pundits don’t bet their own tips.

 We do not have a subscription service at betting.me – all our tips are free and posted publicly on Twitter.
 Our tipster gets his own money on first and then publishes his bets.
-At that point it makes no difference to him if other people choose to follow him or not.
+So it makes no difference to him if other people know what he is backing or laying.